Napa, California

-Napa is the largest city in and the county seat of Napa County and a principal city of Wine Country in Northern California, United States.
-Located in the North Bay region of the Bay Area, the city had a population of 77,480 as of the end of 2021.
+Napa (/ˈnæpə/; NAP-ə) is the largest city in and the county seat of Napa County and a principal city of Wine Country in Northern California, United States.
+Located in the North Bay region of the Bay Area, the city had a population of 76,921 as of July 2024.
 Napa is a major tourist destination in California, known for its wineries, restaurants, and arts culture.

 History

 The Cayetano Juárez Adobe, built in 1845 by Californio ranchero Cayetano Juárez, is the oldest building in Napa.

 The origin of the word "Napa" is disputed.

 The word "napa" is of Native American derivation and has been variously translated as "grizzly bear", "house", "motherland" or "fish".
 Of the many explanations of the name's origin, the most plausible seems to be that it is derived from the Patwin word napo, meaning "house".

 Further adding confusion, Napa was originally spelled with two Ps: Nappa.
 There are maps and deeds dating back to the mid-1850s bearing this spelling.
 Shortly thereafter, the present spelling was adopted; the reasons for this are unclear.